 "That there...
 Even though it's empty now, shall we show you around since there's only one inn in the village?"

 When he turned around, the girl called Rain approached carrying a big green suitcase with rumbling casters.

 "No, not really..."

-Kate stands next to Rain dangling a bag which seems to be discernibly heavy on her shoulders.
+Kate stood next to Rain dangling a bag which seemed to be discernibly heavy on her shoulders.

 Norse smiled wryly at the unapologetic Kate's back-talk and suddenly snatched the handle of the green suitcase from Rain.

 "Oh, it's okay.
 You're holding your own."